Implications of photon-ALP oscillations in the extragalactic neutrino source TXS 0506+056 at sub-PeV energies: Magnetic field models

 \subsection{Extragalactic magnetic fields}

-The actual strength of the extragalactic magnetic field on the cosmological scale $\sim \mathcal{O}$(1) Mpc, is still unknown but the current accepted limit is $\sim\mathcal{O}$(1) nG \cite{ade2016planck, pshirkov2016new}.
-In this work, we neglect this magnetic field and consider only the absorption effect due to EBL.
+The actual strength of the extragalactic magnetic field on the cosmological scale $\sim \mathcal{O}$(1) Mpc, is still unknown, but the currently accepted limit is $\sim\mathcal{O}$(1) nG \cite{ade2016planck, pshirkov2016new}.
+In this work, we neglect the effect due to the magnetic field (See Ref. \cite{ galanti2018behavior} for possible effects of the magnetic field) and consider only the absorption effect due to EBL.

-The optical depth of EBL attenuation can be written as \cite{belikov2011no}:
+The optical depth of EBL attenuation can be written as \cite{belikov2011no}

 with